 Hello folks, this diptych is titled “Shuttered” and is a representational view of how our lives looked before and after the arrival of Covid 19.

 Many businesses, big and small, have fallen through the cracks and shut down, covering their doors and windows with plywood and as the lucky ones reopen, we’ve been introduced to a protective world of plexiglass and face masks.

-The first quilt titled “Shuttered” Part 1, represents all the beauty in the word that we may have taken for granted, pre-covid.
+Tap here to view “Shuttered” Part 1, represents all the beauty in the word that we may have taken for granted, pre-covid.
 From inviting restaurants to rejuvenating spas and from thought provoking art galleries to attending your favourite community guild meetings.

-The second quilt titled “Shuttered” Part 2, represents how the view in our neighbourhoods and city’s have changed from boarded up businesses and masked faces along with seeing an abundance of plexiglass dividers allowing us to be together, yet apart.
+Tap here to view “Shuttered” Part 2, represents how the view in our neighbourhoods and city’s have changed from boarded up businesses and masked faces along with seeing an abundance of plexiglass dividers allowing us to be together, yet apart.